aayush-yb/C-C-JAVA-IDE/README.md

 It supports Undo/Redo operations .

 ## New features to be implemented :<br />
-       <tr />1.
-Database to store link of useful tutorials on programming and important pdf tutorials in BLOB form .<br /><tr />
+       1. Database to store link of useful tutorials on programming and important pdf tutorials in BLOB form .<br />
        2. Database to store links of TODO list .
 # Authors
   1. Aayush Chauhan